 Successful retail channels have a number of distinct advantages over ecommerce operations.
 First, customers tend to expect specific store experiences.

 They know that if they want to buy a particular product from one store, they will shop within that company first.
 If they are unsatisfied with their purchases, they will head to another retailer with the same product.
 By contrast, ecommerce websites and auctions offer a wide array of products and shoppers have no idea whether or not they will get the right service or the right price until they arrive at the checkout counter.
-This is part of the reason that shopping on the retail channel tends to yield more favorable results.
+This is part of the reason that shopping on the retail channel is relevant and tends to yield more favorable results.

 Another advantage is the direct contact that occurs between store personnel and customers.